gemcommunity/gem_2019/Working_with_data.md

 Thankfully, you don't need IDL to use an IDL save set any more! `scipy` is a core part of the scientific Python ecosystem, and it has had support for reading IDL save sets for a fairly long time.

 _NOTE_: Some IDL data types aren't supported, in my experience.
 Null pointers, for example.
 That means that occasionally you'll find an IDL saveset you just can't read with `scipy`.
 Unfortunately the way around that is to get access to a licensed copy, read the saveset in, then write it back out as a different file type.

+To demonstrate, I've included a sample file in the git repository that just has two variables.

 ```python
 idldata = scio.readsav('data/test_idlsav.sav')